-Ensure that a losing team / subgroup is clearly defined within the larger group you want to influence to behave in the opposite way.
+Create a clear distinction between a winning and a losing team / subgroup within the larger group that you want to influence to behave in a certain way.

-In order to influence a group one way, there needs to be a negative identity / subgroup which people in the group don’t want to be seen being a part of.
-For example, in broader society, a majority would not want to become a part of the the lowest economic class.
-Societal group behavior is therefore influenced in part, by the image of us falling poor and unhappy.
+To influence a group in one direction, you need to create a negative identity / subgroup that people in the group do not want to be associated with.
+For example, in society at large, most people do not want to belong to the lowest economic class.
+The behavior of society is partly influenced by the fear of becoming poor and miserable.

-It is the worst-case scenarios which reinforce our behavior to go to school, find jobs, and to sometimes suppress our more primal desires.
-The method of identifying a losing team seems to become more powerful as those we call close begin to reinforce their lack of desire to become a part of the losing class.
+It is the worst-case scenarios that motivate us to go to school, find jobs, and sometimes restrain our more primal impulses.
+The technique of creating a losing team becomes more effective when our close ones also reinforce their aversion to being part of the losing group.